pvieytes/igel/readme.md

 ### Rebar
-This project use rebar to compile it.
-Please check how to use rebar.  https://github.com/basho/rebar
+This project uses rebar to compile it.
+Please, check how to use rebar on https://github.com/basho/rebar

 ### test